 She then filed a lawsuit against Twitter and CAIR over her 2018 blacklisting from the social network in April.

-The social networking site is vigorously cracking down on speech it considers “hateful” and “dangerous,” banning influential conservative political figures, the apathetically allows Islamic radicals to use the service to promote radicalism and terrorism.
+The social networking site is vigorously cracking down on speech it considers “hateful” and “dangerous,” banning influential conservative political figures, while it apathetically allows Islamic radicals to use the service to promote terrorism.

 Loomer has been warning that Twitter is providing material support to these terror groups, particularly Hamas, Hezbollah and ISIS, by allowing them a platform, which is prohibited under federal law.